Analog and digital

 computers; even floppy disks, commonplace as recently as

-the mid-1990s, are impossible to read on newer computers that no longer
+the mid-1990s, are impossible to read on modern computers that no longer

 have built-in floppy drives.